Valchy/valchy-swap/README.md

     ##### Additional Scripts

     - `yarn lint` to lint and prettify your code base
     - `yarn cypress` to test your code base
+      -> make sure to have the correct url base set in the `cypress.json` file when running cypress tests.

 #### Storybook Frontend Components UI